DINESHIIITB/Dinesh_iiitb_asic/README.md

 ![image](https://github.com/DINESHIIITB/Dinesh_iiitb_asic/assets/140998565/d2d846de-8740-4502-ad5a-d788fadb2ebb)

   ### comp_case
-As we can from the wave form there is no latch and we are expecting no latch after synthesizing.
+ I used the commands of iverilog to simulate and view the plots of the RTL design.As we can from the wave form there is no latch and we are expecting no latch after synthesizing.

 ![image](https://github.com/DINESHIIITB/Dinesh_iiitb_asic/assets/140998565/ac3606df-bf65-4556-8d45-cc211016a327)